EmoFSM: A Finite State Machine for Emotional Support Conversation: Abstract

 \section{Abstract}

-Emotional support conversation (ESC) aims to alleviate the emotional distress of individuals through effective conversations.
-Although large language models (LLMs) have obtained remarkable progress on ESC, most of these studies might not define the diagram from the state model perspective, therefore providing a suboptimal solution for long-term satisfaction.
-To address such an issue, we leverage the Finite State Machine (FSM) on LLMs, and propose a framework called FiSMiness.
-Our framework allows a single LLM to bootstrap the planning during ESC, and self-reason the seeker's emotion, support strategy and the final response upon each conversational turn.
-Substantial experiments on ESC datasets suggest that FiSMiness outperforms many baselines, including direct inference, self-refine, chain of thought, finetuning, and external-assisted methods, even those with many more parameters.
+Emotional support conversation (ESC) aims to alleviate people's emotional distress through effective conversations.
+Although large language models (LLMs) have made remarkable progress in ESC, most of these studies may not define the diagram from a state-model perspective, thereby providing a suboptimal solution for long-term satisfaction.
+To address such an issue, we leverage the Finite State Machine (FSM) on LLMs, and propose a framework called {\ModelName}.
+Our framework allows a single LLM to bootstrap the planning during ESC, and self-reason the seeker's emotion, support strategy, and the final response upon each conversation turn.
+Substantial experiments in ESC datasets suggest that {\ModelName} outperforms many baselines, including direct inference, self-fine, chain of thought, finetuning, and externally supported methods, even those with many more parameters.